 15. Lizt and Rossini’s “William Tell Overture”

+This is another one of those easy classical piano songs that’s sure to please.
 There are many great themes from this work to which you can learn the melody and rhythm.

 Now go ahead and give it a try!
 Don’t feel intimated or overwhelmed by classical music – just start with these easy classical piano songs for beginners.